Canon 5D Mark IV vs Sony A7R

 Review summary: Canon 5D Mark IV vs Sony A7R

-So what conclusions can be drawn?
+So what is the bottom line?
 Which of the two cameras – the Canon 5D Mark IV or the Sony A7R – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.